-Sullivan says the biggest mistake men make when trying to tackle pull-ups is to rely on arm strength alone.
-Instead, he says the strength and technique should really come from your back.
+Sullivan said that the biggest mistake men make when trying to tackle pull-ups is to rely on arm strength alone.
+Instead, he explained that the strength and technique should really come from your back.
 Mastering pull-ups is all about engaging your lats.

 “The latissimus dorsi muscles (lats) are large V-shaped muscles that connect your arms to your spine.
-When you draw on the strength of these muscles, you’re engaging your shoulders, back, and the all-important core to complete the movement,” says Sullivan.
+When you draw on the strength of these muscles, you’re engaging your shoulders, back, and the all-important core to complete the movement,” Sullivan said.

 So, as you approach the bar, focus on contracting your last rather than pulling up with just your arms.